ztzhang-cs/customer-booking-prediction/README.md

 3. **Personalized Upselling:** Prioritize users with high `purchase_lead` and `length_of_stay` metrics (the top two most important features), pushing extra baggage or meal upsells to increase the average order value.

 ## 💻 How to Run
+**Note:** The raw dataset (`customer_booking.csv`) is explicitly omitted from this public repository in compliance with data privacy policies and the Forage Virtual Internship terms of use.

 1. Clone the repository.
 2. Ensure you have `pandas`, `numpy`, `scikit-learn`, `matplotlib`, and `seaborn` installed.
-3. Run the main script:
+3. If you possess the authorized dataset, place it in the root directory and run the main script:
    ```bash
    python booking_prediction.py